 - A candidate shall be eligible for the Degree of Bachelor of Education provided that she has taken the B.A., B.Sc., or a post graduate degree of Madras University or a degree from some other University recognized by TamilNadu Teachers Education University as equivalent thereof.
 The candidate should have obtained a minimum of 50% of marks in the Part-III of the UG Degree in case of OC, 45% for BC, 43% for MBC/DNC and 40% in the case of SC/ST communities.
 All the candidates should produce eligibility certificates from TamilNadu Teachers Education University.

-- Applications for the B.Ed., and M.Ed., courses are issued along with the prospectus during the first week of June each year.
+- Applications for the B.Ed., and M.Ed., courses for the management Quota are issued along with the prospectus during the first week of May every year.
 The prospectus provides a profile of the college and information on the eligibility criteria, the optional and electives offered and the admission procedure followed.

 - Both admission test and interview are conducted for admitting students under management quota, as suggested in the previous Accreditation Peer Team Report.